 Track your habits.
 To achieve your goals it is important to track.
 You need to track so you know what to change.

 I track many ways, in a diary, with a rhythm register and also on excel, especially when I’m working on multiple targets with many mini tasks.
 I like to track this way as I can see at a glance what I’m failing at, so I know what to improve.
-For a copy of my 90 day success planner and habit, tracker click here.
+For a copy of my 90 day habit, tracker click here.

 6) Review your wins and losses.